Did you know that most smartphones and digital tablets have built-in assistive technology (AT) that can help with learning and thinking differences?

 For motor skills issues: Assistant Menu is a feature that displays an onscreen menu of actions that require motor skills (like adjusting the device’s volume or taking a screenshot).
 It then offers easier onscreen gestures (usually just a tap or small finger swipe) to complete those actions.

 For attention issues: If your child is easily distracted by an app’s bells and whistles, the accessibility feature called Interaction could help.
 This tool lets you disable certain app features so your child won’t be tempted to use them.

 For organization issues: Like iOS, Android devices also have a built-in calendar tool.
 This tool can help kids remember important dates and tasks.

 More About Assistive Technology on Mobile Devices

 In addition to the built-in AT features on smartphones and tablets, your child can also download mobile apps to get more features.
-These apps can help with various learning and attention issues.
+These apps can help with various learning and thinking differences.
 They can also help manage specific challenges your child may have.

 Watch as assistive technology expert Jamie Martin explains how to use text-to-speech on a mobile device: